sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-478	Generate Random Point in a Circle    		38.8%	Medium
+area=pi*r^2, use sqrt(r) for random and angle random.
+->>

+<<-479	Largest Palindrome Product    		29.3%	Hard
+find the largest palindrome made from the product of two n-digit number. mod 1337
+- product of n-digit number could be 2n digits or 2n-1 digits.
+- largest 999...9 smallest 10000..0
+- from largest to smallest, build palindrome. and then try to find a factor (the larger one) ->>

 <<-483	Smallest Good Base    		36.0%	Hard
 given integer n, fidn the smallest base so that n's digit is all 1.
 math: n=sum(b^i)=(b^(i+1)-1)/(b-1) just loop from 2 to log2(n).